FBIopeningUPP/HackTrak/README.md

 - zero backend as it runs locally

 ## How to use it
+1. Clone the repository
+2. Open The Index.html, if u are in vs code use plugins to start ur localhost server
-1. Head to settings to set your exchange rate stipend rate funding goals and all of that stuff
+3. Head to settings to set your exchange rate stipend rate funding goals and all of that stuff
-2. Go to Projcets to initialize a new project
+4. Go to Projcets to initialize a new project
-3. Use the timeline tab to start logging hours for your active projects
+5. Use the timeline tab to start logging hours for your active projects
 4. check the dashboard to see the math automatically display your hours into % and draw the progress bars and everything

 ## Usaage of AI